 Caching is another issue that could prevent anchor links from functioning optimally.
 Lastly, if the HTML structure of a page or post is misconfigured, it could affect the functionality of anchor links.

-Adjusting scroll behavior using specific widgets or custom CSS can also resolve issues related to anchor links, as modern browsers support native CSS solutions make them more accessible and preferable to JavaScript alternatives.
+Adjusting scroll behavior using specific widgets or custom CSS can also resolve issues related to anchor links, as modern browsers support native CSS solutions, making them more accessible and preferable to JavaScript alternatives.

 Poor Server Health